Garlic Shrimp with Rosemary White Beans

 This post may contain affiliate links.
 Please read my disclosure policy.

-Make this delicious shrimp with white beans for an easy 30-minute dinner, using pantry staples like frozen shrimp, canned beans, tomatoes and seasonings.
+This shrimp and beans recipe is an easy 30-minute dinner, using pantry staples like frozen shrimp, canned beans, tomatoes and fresh herbs.

-This super quick shrimp recipe has saved many meal situations in my house.
-It’s one of those back-pocket seafood dinner recipes that satisfies on a weeknight or weekend meal with friends.
+This super quick shrimp stew recipe has saved many dinner dilemmas in my house.
+It’s one of those back-pocket dinner recipes that satisfies on a weeknight or weekend meal with friends.

 There’s something so satisfying about cooking at home, creating a simple, quick meal from what’s sitting in the pantry.